-Mitigation Activities: At least 15% of allocation for Unmet Needs per the FRN-or \$7,813,000 must be used for mitigation activities and/or the incorporation of mitigation measures into recovery activities.
+Mitigation Activities: At least 15%-or \$7,813,000-must be used for mitigation activities and/or the incorporation of mitigation measures into recovery activities.
 The State plans on incorporating resilience and mitigation measures into all construction programs.
 The State will define mitigation activities and establish mitigation measures within each program.